amuttsch/go-idasen/README.md

     import "github.com/amuttsch/go-idasen/idasen"

-Execpt for desk discovery you should always defer `idasen.Close()` to clean up and disconnect the bluetooth connection.
+Except for desk discovery you should always defer `idasen.Close()` to clean up and disconnect the bluetooth connection.

 #### Discover a desk